Substations contain equipment that

 - Avoid making a lot of bends.
 If this can’t be avoided then install cable pull boxes or hand-holes to ease the cable installation.

-- Avoid grouping AC wires and control wires.
+- Avoid grouping AC power wires and control wires.